aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/50_visualization_and_insights_lab/020_start_the_lab/virtualize_dashboard.md

 Our first visualization will be a Map containing "Risk Index for REGION".
 It will also serve as a filter - if a region is selected, all of the other visualizations on the dashboard will change its focus to that region.
 Example, if we select 'Belgium' region, then the rest of the widgets in the dashboard will filter for that region.

-Select `REGION' field and 'Risk Index' from the  -> ts-data-region_mod` in the resource list and drag it onto the canvas.
+Select **'REGION' and 'Risk Index' from the  -> ts-data-region_mod** in the resource list and drag it onto the canvas.

 ![RiskIndexWidget](/images/40_visualization_and_insights_lab/RiskIndexWidget.png?classes=shadow)

 Use the box sizing tools to position the box in the upper left-hand corner of the dashboard.

-Use the `Expand/Collapse` button in the upper right-hand corner of your visualization to view in expanded or collapse the view in your dashboard canvas.
+Use the **Expand/Collapse** button in the upper right-hand corner of your visualization to view in expanded or collapse the view in your dashboard canvas.

 Now, you can play with the properties for this widget.
 For example, we can disable the chart legend.
 See below screenshot for reference.
 ![DisableLegend](/images/40_visualization_and_insights_lab/DisableLegend.png?classes=shadow)

-Using the same methods described for `Risk Index map widget`, change the title, axis labels, and color, etc..
+Using the same methods described for **Risk Index map widget**, change the title, axis labels, and color, etc..

 ### Summary Metrics Widget

 Next we want to show the summary of metrics such as Total number of Active Cases bye region, Total deaths, Total Vaccination, Total tests done, etc..

-From the available visualizations, drag and drop the `summary` vissualization onto the canvas.
+From the available visualizations, drag and drop the **summary** vissualization onto the canvas.
 See below screenshot for refernce.

 ![SummaryWidget](/images/40_visualization_and_insights_lab/SummaryWidget.png?classes=shadow)

-Select `CASES` field from the `Merged_HOSP_CAS` of the resource list.
+Select **CASES** field from the **Merged_HOSP_CAS** of the resource list.
 You will then see the total active covid cases for all the regions.
 ![ActiveCasesSummary](/images/40_visualization_and_insights_lab/ActiveCasesSummary.png?classes=shadow)